eduardoSantiag0/spring-mongodb-monastic-correspondence/README.md

 ### 📝 Logging
-All significant actions like creation, update, deletion, reading, and fixing are logged using SLF4J + Logback with contextual details (letter IDs, version numbers, authors, states).
+All significant actions like creation, update, deletion, reading, fixing and commenting are logged using SLF4J + Logback with contextual details (letter IDs, version numbers, authors, states).

 ---